NCATSTranslator/Knowledge_Graph_Exchange_Registry/KGE_REGISTRY_ARCHITECTURE.md

 On the surface, assuming that this is a plain REST URL, the option merely absolves the implementer of a KGE archive of the need to worry about file names for a static content metadata file.
 Rather, there is only a need to serve the static metadata file (possibly precomputed by KGX) through the "knowledge map" endpoint.

+## Additional Issues

+Irrespective of the how the metadata is transmitted and its specific composition, it is likely that some KGE archives may publish several knowledge subgraphs alongside one another in the archive.
+Some kind of lightweight 'catalog' enumerating each distinct knowledge graph will be needed.
+The KGE metadata will need to generally describe the scope of each distinct knowledge graph, to support the decision to its use.